duhdugg/preaction-inputs/README.md

 # Preaction Inputs

-This is a Bootstrap v4 compatible library of React components intended to provide a consistent and responsive experience for most basic user input needs.
+This is a Bootstrap v4 compatible library of React components intended to provide a consistent and responsive experience for basic user input needs.

-It is under active development and the full scope of this project is pending determination.

 Components provided by this library include: